Liftric/KVault/README.md

   val kVault = KVault(serviceName = "com.company.identifier", accessGroup = null)
 ```

+##### Convencience

-**Convencience**: Service name will be set to your main bundle identifier and the access group to null.
+Service name will be set to your main bundle identifier and the access group to null.
 In case that it can't retrieve the identifier it will be set to `com.liftric.KVault`.

 ```kotlin
   val kVault = KVault()